Lambert-Nguyen/cosmo-management/EXCEL_IMPORT_FEATURE.md

   - Failed rows don't affect successful ones
   - Partial success now possible
 - **Result**: Import continues even when some rows have errors

+### ✅ **Fixed: Timezone Warnings**
+- **Problem**: `RuntimeWarning: DateTimeField received a naive datetime while time zone support is active`
+- **Solution**: Enhanced date parsing to automatically make all dates timezone-aware:
+  - Excel dates are converted to Tampa, FL timezone (America/New_York)
+  - All datetime fields are properly timezone-aware
+  - No more timezone warnings in logs
+- **Result**: Clean import logs with proper timezone handling

 ## 🔧 Technical Implementation Details